bout Calgary and Calgary Information

 Calgary Transit provides public transportation services throughout the city with buses and light rail.
 Calgary's rail system, known as the C-Train was one of the first such systems in North America and consists of two lines (four routes) on 58.2 kilometres of track.
 This train system carries roughly 270,000 people to the downtown core during a weekday.
 Light rail transit use within the downtown core is free.

 As an alternative to Public transit or driving, Calgary has over 260 km of shared bikeways on streets, the city has a network of multi-use (bicycle, walking, rollerblading, etc.) paths spanning over 635 km.
-The Peace Bridge provides pedestrians and cyclists, access to the downtown core from the north side of the Bow river.
+The Peace Bridge provides pedestrians and cyclists, access to the downtown core from the north side of the Bow River.
 The bridge ranked among the top 10 architectural projects in 2012 and among the top 10 public spaces of 2012.

-In the 1960s, Calgary started to develop a series of pedestrian bridges, connecting many downtown buildings, which is now the the world’s most extensive skyway network (elevated indoor pedestrian bridges).
+In the 1960s, Calgary started to develop a series of pedestrian bridges, connecting many downtown buildings, which is now the world's most extensive skyway network (elevated indoor pedestrian bridges).
 Officially called the +15, the name derives from the fact that the bridges are usually 15 ft above grade.

 Utilities & Services